 Urgent information for visa applicants regarding novel coronavirus:

-The United States Embassy in Dakar remains unable to resume routine immigrant and nonimmigrant visa services at this time.
-We will resume routine visa services as soon as possible but are unable to provide a specific date.
-The MRV fee is valid and may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.
+While the Embassy aims to schedule visa interviews as quickly as practicable, capacity is limited, and applicants should expect significant wait times for visa interview appointments.
+The MRV fee may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.
+The U.S. Embassy will extend the validity of your MRV payment until December 31, 2020.
 If you have an urgent matter and need to travel immediately, please follow the guidance provided at https://ais.usvisa-info.com/, email firstname.lastname@example.org, or call +221 776 684 885 or +221 776 684 895 (from Senegal) or +1 (703) 831 3412 (from the United States) to request an emergency appointment.

 U.S. visa holders should be aware of potential restrictions for travelers who transit the Schengen area (including France, Spain, and Portugal) within 14 days prior to their arrival in the United States.
 These restrictions do not apply to when travelling directly from Senegal or through other common transit points outside of the Schengen area.
 These restrictions also do not apply to U.S. citizens or green card holders, or diplomatic or official travelers.
 Please refer to the Department of Homeland Security for all of the latest travel restrictions that may affect you.

 The Consular Section of the U.S. Embassy in Dakar is responsible for providing visa services to those seeking to enter the United States for a temporary period and for those wishing to take up indefinite or permanent residence in the United States.

 Only a U.S. Consular Officer can issue a visa to the United States.
 Most non-immigrant visa applicants must have an interview with a U.S. Consular Officer before they can receive a visa.